 Graduate tuition at Memorial University is among the lowest in Canada.

-The minimum expense forms (2015-2016 academic year and 2016-2017 academic year) list the graduate program fees for all graduate programs at Memorial.
+The minimum expense forms (2016-2017 academic year) list the graduate program fees for all graduate programs at Memorial.
 Certain master’s programs have separate payment plans, while other graduate programs have special fees that are charged in addition to the regular program fees.
 Graduate students are also responsible for a number of other fees (including but not exclusive to student union fees, recreation fee, health insurance, and dental insurance).
-Please refer to the minimum expense forms (2015-2016 academic year and 2016-2017 academic year) for details.
+Please refer to the minimum expense forms (2016-2017 academic year) for details.

 - Plan A is normally recommended for full-time students (i.e., students who anticipate completing in 6 semesters or less).